3 min read

-Local government inspectors may spend only 40% of their workday actually inspecting.
+Local government inspectors may spend only 40% of their workday conducting inspections.
 The rest can disappear into administrative busywork that could be eliminated with the right technology.

-That's important when governments are scrambling to complete inspections on new construction, renovations, and code enforcement.
-All of these help to address the wider need to bring more affordable housing units online.
+That's important when governments are scrambling to complete inspections for new construction, renovations, and code enforcement.
+All of these help to address the wider need to increase the availability of affordable housing units.

 Technology Can Help

 The City of Trenton, New Jersey, faced this exact challenge.
-Clipboard-and-paper inspections processes ate eat up precious hours every day. . .
+Clipboard-and-paper inspections processes ate up precious hours every day, until the city made the strategic change that transformed their operation.

 Trenton solved their inspection backlog when they adopted a centralized digital system, integrated with mobile applications for their inspectors in the field.